nofeaturesonlybugs/go-musings/globals/02-When-To-Use-Globals.md

 At first glance this is a good function, yes?
 We're taking advantage of Go's ability to return multiple values from a function and we're passing the `error` upwards for the caller to handle.
 However the only reason this function will even return an error is if our regexp is invalid and can not compile.
 The particular regular expression is a string literal -- `"(?i)^http.*"` is hard-coded into our program and will **never** change while the program is executing.
 Further there is no mechanism by which a unit test or other test software will alter the regular expression.
 Therefore this regular expression represents `immutable` data.

 On a performance note the regular expression is compiled every time `IsHttpPrefix` is called.
-Compiling a regular expression is not free -- it costs some CPU and memory -- so constantly recompiling the same `immutable` expression is wasted resources.  *Performance tuning and micro-optimizations is a whole discussion unto itself; when in doubt write benchmarks and make decisions based off qualitative results.*
+Compiling a regular expression is not free -- it costs some CPU and memory -- so constantly recompiling the same `immutable` expression is wasted resources.  *Performance tuning and micro-optimizations are topics unto themselves; when in doubt write benchmarks and make decisions from qualitative measurements.*

 Regarding the `immutability` of the regexp and the wasted resources this is a good candidate for using a global.